-Running runbooks on a Hybrid Runbook Worker
+Run runbooks on a Hybrid Runbook Worker

 $Cred = Get-AutomationPSCredential -Name "MyCredential" $Computer = Get-AutomationVariable -Name "ComputerName" Restart-Computer -ComputerName $Computer -Credential $Cred

-Instead of having runbooks provide their own authentication to local resources, you can specify a RunAs account for a Hybrid worker group.
-You specify a credential asset that has access to local resources, and all runbooks run under these credentials when running on a Hybrid Runbook Worker in the group.
+Instead of having your runbook provide its own authentication to local resources, you can specify a Run As account for a Hybrid Runbook Worker group.
+To specify a Run As account, you must define a credential asset that has access to local resources.
+These resources include certificate stores and all runbooks run under these credentials on a Hybrid Runbook Worker in the group.

 The user name for the credential must be in one of the following formats: